Emapic/emapic/README_en.md

 You also need the PostgreSQL module _unaccent_ in order to search through texts with accents and similar signs.
 This can be easily installed in Debian and derived systems via the __postgresql-contrib__ package.
 We strongly encourage to install it, but in case you consider it's not actually required for any reason (e.g. it's a private installation and the user's main language doesn't use accents), you can prevent its use by removing the SQL commands that create and delete it from files _db/deploy/extensions.sql_ and _db/revert/extensions.sql_, delete its SELECT in _db/verify/extensions.sql_ and remove its reference when creating the text search configuration in _db/deploy/extensions.sql_.

+Although it's disabled by default, if we want the server to automatically scan every uploaded file for virus, we must install [ClamAV](https://www.clamav.net/) antivirus.
+In Debian and derived systems it can be easily installed via the __clamav__ package.
+We strongly encourage to install its _daemon_ as well, in Debian and derived systems via the __clamav-daemon__ package.
+Though the application can scan files without the _daemon_, scanning time sees a big increase, going from what's usually not more than a mere hundredths of a second to more than ten seconds, resulting in laggy responses from the server.
+The application will automatically use the _daemon_ command instead of the manual one when available.
+Once we have installed the antivirus, we must remember to download the virus database with the command _freshclam_ and to repeat this process periodically in order to keep it updated.
+If we have any problems after installing these two packges and updating the virus database, we recommend to check [ClamAV installation guide](https://www.clamav.net/documents/installing-clamav).

 We also recommend for developers who wish to work with our code:

 * [Sqitch](http://sqitch.org/) >= 0.9994